vstconsulting/polemarch/doc/restapi.rst

 .. http:get:: /api/v1/tasks/

-   List tasks. |pagination_def|
+   Gets list of tasks. |pagination_def|

-   :query id: id of task if we want to filter by it.
+   :query id: id of task, if we want to filter by it.
-   :query name: name of task if we want to filter by it.
+   :query name: name of task, if we want to filter by it.
    :query id__not: id of task, which we want to filter out.
    :query name__not: name of task, which we want to filter out.
    :query playbook: filter by name of playbook.